Sharing cities – Shaping cities /

 Laura Piscicelli / Copernicus Institute of Sustainable Development, Utrecht University, NL

-Emma Puerari / Delft University, NL
+Emma Puerari / TU Delft and Drift, NL

-Yuliya Voytenko Palgan / International Institute for Industrial Environmental Economics / SE
+Yuliya Voytenko Palgan / International Institute for Industrial Environmental Economics, SE

 Let’s stay in touch! /